onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ### Create symbolic link

-This action lets you create a symbolic link to a single file or directory and place it in a chosen destination.
-A symbolic link also known as a symlink, is a file that acts as a reference or pointer to another file or directory.
-To place a symbolic link in the directory you are in, click on the highlighted button in the top right corner.
+A symbolic link, also known as a symlink, is a special file that acts as a reference or pointer to another file or directory.
+First, use the **Create symbolic link** action on the target file or directory.
+Then, navigate to the directory where the symbolic link should be placed and click on the highlighted button in the top right corner.

 ![screen-feature-symlink][]

 ### Create hard link

-As above this action lets you create a hard link to a single file and place it in a chosen destination.
 A hard link is a reference to a file that points directly to the underlying data of that file on a file system.
 In simpler terms, a hard link is an additional name or entry for an existing file.
 Multiple hard links can exist for a single file, and they all refer to the same underlying data on the disk.

-To place a hard link follow the same steps as you would with placing a symbolic link.
-As you create a hard link, the original file will now display a label with the number of hard links created to this file.
-You can click on the label you will see the list of existing hard links in the **Details** modal.
+To place a hard link, follow the same steps as for a symbolic link.
+As you create a hard link, both the original file and the hard link will now display a label with the number of hard links referencing the same file.
+You can click on the label to view the list of hard links.

 ![screen-feature-hardlink][]